PatrickRumble/31261-internetworking/README.md

 3. Work through **Linux (01)** and **Windows (02)** labs in order.
    - You will use the **Kali Attacker VM** during these labs to perform exploits.
 4. Use the **03-Kali-Attacker** lab as a dedicated reference for learning penetration testing tools.
    - Refer back to it whenever a Linux/Windows lab mentions a tool.

+## Recommended Reading Format
+It is strongly recommended that users follow the lab documentation either:

+1. Directly from the **GitHub repository**, where each lab and guide is organised in structured Markdown files, or
+2. Using the compiled **all_docs.pdf** located in this folder.

+The PDF version provides consistent formatting, clear section hierarchy, and embedded figures and screenshots — making it easier to read, print, or reference during lab exercises.
+Following the documentation in one of these formats ensures you see the correct layout, code formatting, and image references as intended.

 ## ⚠️ Disclaimer
 This project is for **educational purposes only**.